drvinceknight/Nashpy/docs/contributing/discussion/alex/index.rst

 <https://github.com/get-alex/alex#configuration>`_ but as described in :ref:`the
 how to guide <how-to-check-for-insensitive-language>` it is also possible to annotate the file itself.
 This is preferred as it makes exceptions explicit.

+FAQ
+---

+The Frequently asked questions about alex can be found here: https://github.com/get-alex/alex#faq This includes:

+    Q: This is stupid!

+    A: Not a question.
+And yeah, alex isn’t very smart.
+People are much better at this.
+But people make mistakes, and alex is there to help

+The Nashpy library uses alex for exactly this reason, it is one of many efforts made to ensure the project is inclusive.